-LED Waves is a manufacturer of high-end LED lights which are energy efficient and long lasting.
+LED Waves manufactures high-end LED lights that are energy efficient and long lasting.
 Zoom in and rollover images on the slider give the viewer a peek into their work spaces and products.
 They have used sharp images, short videos and uniformly colored call to action buttons to highlight their products and solutions.

 Frames Now makes picture framing easy.
 You can reach them easily with the help of sticky buttons that stay on the website, even as you scroll.
 The website itself is framed on Total.

 A web based resource for online marketing covering everything from content marketing to web analytics, the website of Web Growth Academy is based on Total.
 The landing page has a full screen image and a header that shrinks as you scroll down beyond the image.

 24. Alis Fashion Design

 Alis Fashion Design is into making custom clothes and bridal gowns.
 Their website has a broad header and footer, with the top section of the content devoted to a layer slider.
 Their services, blogs and unique creations are in the sections below.
 The homepage also supports a video from Vimeo.

 Green Standards helps manage corporate office surplus by diverting it to hundreds of community organizations.
 Their website uses Total, if you haven’t noticed.

 26. Phil Walker

 A truly clutter free and pleasing website, with just a logo, a photograph, 5 huge icons, a simple menu and very little text on the homepage.
 All information are in the pages.
 The website appears in a boxed format within a rather plain background.